dustinpfister/blog_posts/_posts/python-functions.md

 ### 1.4 - default arguments for function parameters

-It is often a good idea to set default argumnets for parameters.
+It is often a good idea to set default arguments for parameters.

 ```python
 def add(a=0, b=0):